sho-87/cognitive-battery/README.md

 should contain the main sequence of your task and needs to return a Pandas dataframe object.

-If you want your task to obey user defined settings (e.g. task window size) your class constructor will also need to accept each of the settings as parameters.
-Within your code you'll need to check and handle each of the settings accordingly.
-Pass the settings in when you create an instance of your class.
-Alternatively, you can pull the settings directly from the `settings.ini` file.

 An instance of the class is spawned in `run_battery.py`, near the end of the `start()` method.
 Your class's `run()` method is invoked after, and the returned dataframe is saved to file.